Afilnet/api-npmjs/README.md

 User has two services:
 - getBalance (Get balance of your account)
-- getUsername (Get username of the logged account)
+- getUsername (Return username of the logged account) *This service return a variable, so it doesn't require callback function*

 SMS, Email and Voice have the same services:
 - send (Send to a single user)